kilpkonn/msc-thesis/main.typ

 ) <agsy_transformation_branches>

 In case we use type constructors or functions that take multiple arguments, we need to solve all the subproblems of finding terms for arguments.
-The same is true for case splitting: we have to solve subproblems for all of the cases.
+The same is true for case splitting: we have to solve subproblems for all the cases.
 For example shown in @agsy_all_branches we see that function `foo : (A, B, C) -> Foo` can only be used if we manage to solve the subproblems of finding terms of correct type for all the arguments.